- Case Study -

 MONITOR TABLE

 I needed a sturdy table for a massive plasma monitor and workstation computer in the Concept Visualization Studio.
 I also needed twenty-four student worktables for the adjacent innovation space at Lakeview Hall.
-With limited woodworking equipment in the prototyping lab, available tooling was a design constraint.
+Available tooling was a design constraint.

-Like a spandrel arch bridge, my table supports heavy loads, yet it's economically reproduced in small shops with compact CNC machines.
-3D concept visualization and rapid prototyping encourage extensible product design.
-Before long, containerized robotic microfactories will output just-in-time furniture for schools.
+Like a spandrel arch bridge, my table supports heavy loads, yet it's made economically in small shops with compact CNC machines.
+Concept visualization and rapid prototyping encourage iterative product design.
+Coming soon are containerized robotic microfactories producing just-in-time furniture for schools.

 I needed a sturdy table for a massive plasma monitor and workstation computer in the Concept Visualization Studio.
 I also needed twenty-four student worktables for the adjacent innovation space at Lakeview Hall.
-With limited woodworking equipment in the prototyping lab, available tooling was a design constraint.
+Available tooling was a design constraint.

-Like a spandrel arch bridge, my table supports heavy loads, yet it's economically reproduced in small shops with compact CNC machines.
-3D concept visualization and rapid prototyping encourage extensible product design.
-Before long, containerized robotic microfactories will output just-in-time furniture for schools.
+Like a spandrel arch bridge, my table supports heavy loads, yet it's made economically in small shops with compact CNC machines.
+Concept visualization and rapid prototyping encourage iterative product design.
+Coming soon are containerized robotic microfactories producing just-in-time furniture for schools.

-Like a spandrel arch bridge, my table supports heavy loads, yet it's economically reproduced in small shops with compact CNC machines.
-3D concept visualization and rapid prototyping encourage extensible product design.
-Before long, containerized robotic microfactories will output just-in-time furniture for schools.
+Like a spandrel arch bridge, my table supports heavy loads, yet it's made economically in small shops with compact CNC machines.
+Concept visualization and rapid prototyping encourage iterative product design.
+Coming soon are containerized robotic microfactories producing just-in-time furniture for schools.